Top

 Safeguarding the Sites of the Holocaust

 In commemoration of Holocaust Memorial Day, Martin Winstone draws from the third edition of his book, which considers the preservation of significant locations from the Holocaust.
-Joined by Professor Gilly Carr (University of Cambridge), the two discuss what constitutes a Holocaust site, how this meaning has changed in recent years and the challenges these sites face today.
+He is joined by Professor Gilly Carr (University of Cambridge) to discuss what constitutes a Holocaust site, how this meaning has changed in recent years and the challenges these sites face today.

 6.30pm.
 FREE.
 Wiener Holocaust Library, WC1B 5DP. www.wienerholocaustlibrary.org